yg-0103/TIL/learn/SWR.md

     <div>
       <Profile />
       <button onClick={() => {
-        // set the cookie as expired

         document.cookie = 'token=; expires=Thu, 01 Jan 1970 00:00:00 UTC; path=/;'

-        // tell all SWRs with this key to revalidate mutate('/api/user', newData)
+        mutate('/api/user', newData)
       }}>
         Logout